tjgran01/GoodreadsEDA/README.md

 Once the data has been scraped it is pulled into a pandas dataframe, where it is then cleaned and organized by time, and visualized.

+## EDA Questions.

+The project as it currently stands is interested in exploring two questions:

+1. Does a movie / television show made about a work of fiction effect the average rating of the <em>book</em>?

+2. If an effect <em>exists</em> does it carry over to the author's other works?

 ## Quickstart.

 To run all the scripts in the proper order navigate to: